nirs/pyev/pyev/doc_src/source/Timer.rst

             for a usage example.

-    .. py:method:: remaining() -> float

-        Returns the remaining time until a timer fires.
-If the timer is active, then this time is relative to the current event loop time, otherwise it's the timeout value currently configured.

-        That is, after instanciating a :py:class:`Timer` with an *after* value of ``5.0`` and a *repeat* value of ``7.0``, :py:meth:`remaining` returns ``5.0``.
-When the timer is started and one second passes, :py:meth:`remaining` will return ``4.0``.
-When the timer expires and is restarted, it will return roughly ``7.0`` (likely slightly less as callback invocation takes some time, too), and so on.

     .. py:attribute:: repeat

         The current *repeat* value.
 Will be used each time the watcher times out or :py:meth:`reset` is called, and determines the next timeout (if any), which is also when any modifications are taken into account.

+    .. py:attribute:: remaining

+        *Read only*

+        The remaining time until a timer fires.
+If the timer is active, then this time is relative to the current event loop time, otherwise it's the timeout value currently configured.

+        That is, after instanciating a :py:class:`Timer` with an *after* value of ``5.0`` and a *repeat* value of ``7.0``, :py:attr:`remaining` is ``5.0``.
+When the timer is started and one second passes, :py:attr:`remaining` will be ``4.0``.
+When the timer expires and is restarted, it will be roughly ``7.0`` (likely slightly less as callback invocation takes some time, too), and so on.